lightertu/Groupify/README.md

 Then install dependencies and check to see it works.
 It is recommended that you use Yarn for deterministic installs, but npm install will work just as well.

+Make sure that mongodb is running in the background
 ```bash
 yarn install
 yarn start